Why is doing this job with purpose tough? It's not easy to learn positive parenting skills -- good skills that make a positive

 I've been one or more of these from time to time.
 I think the trick might just be to make it an exception, not the usual.
 I don't want my kids to remember me being any of that on a regular basis.
 What's more, it's not just how they'll remember me; it's how it will make THEM who they are.

-There are a lot of people that have demonstrated skill and expertise in child psychology, family counseling, and other similar fields.
+There are a lot of us who have demonstrated skill and expertise in child psychology, family counseling, and other similar fields.
 But bringing up kids isn't an exact science.
-(We're human so it can't be exact!)
-Experts just seem to know what works because they've learned tendencies in human behavior.
+The experts just seem to know what works because they've learned tendencies in human behavior.

 Can you think of someone, right now, who you believe does a great job raising their kids?
 WHY are they good?
 Do they have purpose behind their actions?